 Reaching the ridgetop, the trail leaves the woods and becomes a little faint and overgrown, but with some nice ocean views.
 After climbing over a pair of small knolls the trail more or less stays around the same elevation for a while, although there’s still a lot of up-and-down as it meanders engagingly through dense green woodland.

 The trail crosses a ravine with a trickling creek where a few good-sized redwoods grow.
 This is Chase Grove.
 After the redwoods, the trail runs through an attractive fir grove.

-After descending past a few stumps, the trail bottoms out and becomes somewhat faint and overgrown as it passes through a meadow.
-A short spur to the left crosses a footbridge, leading to a beach with a view of the cliffs that you just walked over.
+After descending past a few stumps, the trail bottoms out and becomes somewhat faint, rough, and overgrown as it runs along a stream.

 The last two and a half miles of the hike follow an old section of Briceland Thorn Road.
 At first the road is so narrow and overgrown that it’s almost indistinguishable from a singletrack trail.
 Until recently it was possible to drive this section, but a landslide near Needle Rock has made it too dangerous and the road is now closed to vehicles.
-The road is pleasant but unexceptional; compared to the singletrack, it’s a little dull.
+The road is pleasant but unexceptional as it winds over some low, partially-wooded hills; compared to the singletrack, it’s a little dull.
 However, the road is much more open and has some ocean views.

 Just past the end of the trail, north of the Needle Rock Visitor Center, are three more campgrounds.
 Barn Camp is right next to the visitor center and parking lot, and is the most popular because you don’t have to walk very far from your car.
 There are four sites, plus a cabin (the barn); two sites are on an exposed, open hillside with nice ocean views, while two others are tucked away in a wooded ravine.